TuringLang/Turing.jl/docs/src/for-developers/variational_inference.md

 # Overview

 In this post we'll have a look at what's know as **variational inference (VI)**, a family of _approximate_ Bayesian inference methods.
 In particular, we will focus on one of the more standard VI methods called **Automatic Differentation Variational Inference (ADVI)**.
-If

 Here we'll have a look at the theory behind VI, but if you're interested in how to use ADVI in Turing.jl, [checkout this tutorial](../../tutorials/9-variationalinference).